gmc-code/PC-app-development/docs/Anvil/hailstone_numbers.rst

 | Use an Column panel.
 | Use 3 label fields to display the information content.
-| Add a text box for teh start number.
+| Add a text box for the start number.
 | Add a button to generate the hailstone numbers.
 | Add a text area to display the hailstone numbers.

 .. image:: images/hailstone/Hailstone_numbers.png
-    :scale: 100
+    :scale: 60

 ----